 Understanding the Challenges

-Parents and Caregivers of special needs children face many challenges that can affect how they feel:
+Parents and Caregivers of support needs children face many challenges that can affect how they feel:

 - Chronic Stress: Attending multiple doctor and specialty visits, therapy sessions, school meetings, and daily care routines can be challenging.